teamoutofbounds/joint-project/documentation/SQAP/Standards-practices-conventions-and-metrics.md

 English is the language that must be used by all the team members for the Quality Management, all the documents and the code comments.

+Furthermore, commit messages should not be ambiguous or confusing.

 It has been used a specific numeration depending of the document that is being treated:

 &nbsp;&nbsp;&nbsp;&nbsp;__User Stories__: Related with the PUC proposed.